vsepohui/muicie_perl/README.md

 Code for Keyboards:

-* Keyboard.pl - Basecode for Chips Keyboard
+* Keyboard.pl - Basecode for Chips Keyboards
+* Keyboard.pas - Basecode for CPUs Keyboards

 SFX Pascal code for Chips: